o3de/o3de.org/content/docs/userguide/samples/projects/inapp-purchases.md

 ---
-description: ' Use the In-App Purchases sample to learn how to use the In-App Purchases (IAP) Gem for a &ALYlong; application running on an Android or iOS mobile device. '
+description: ' Use the In-App Purchases sample to learn how to use the In-App Purchases (IAP) Gem for a Amazon Lumberyard application running on an Android or iOS mobile device. '
 title: In-App Purchases Sample
 ---
 # In\-App Purchases Sample {#sample-project-inapp-purchases}